MaxiGarcia13/my_posts/posts/the_lifecycles_vuejs.md

 ```
 const IamABadComponent = ()=> {
- const defaultDelay = 1000; // In each render or re-render this const it'll create and assign the value.
+// In each render or re-render this const it'll create and assign the value.
+ const defaultDelay = 1000;

  const fn = () => {};

- useEffect((fn, []); // -> this array is the array dependencies, in this case the function exect when the component mount.
+ //             👇🏻 array is the array dependencies, in this case the function exect when the component mount.
+ useEffect((fn, []);

- useEffect((fn, props.delay ?? defaultDelay); // -> in this other case the function exect when the component mount and when the 'props.delay' change the value.
+ // this other case the function exect when the component mount and when the 'props.delay' change the value.
+ useEffect((fn, props.delay ?? defaultDelay);

 return <div>Test</div>
 }
 ```